vikas-poddar-slalom/katacoda-scenarios/session-03-lab3-helm-create-chart/step2.md

 1. Copy the **myspringapp1** files from **~/** into your chart directory

-  As you are copying these, notice how the directory is being changed in the editor
+  As you are copying these, notice how the directory is changing in the editor above

   These 3 files will go to the root of the chart directory